HarvardPL/formulog/docs/lang_ref/logical_formulas.md

 These operations follow the theory of strings supported by Z3 and CVC4.

-### Using algebraic data types and records in formulas
+### Using Algebraic Data Types and Records in Formulas

 Terms constructed from user-defined algebraic data types can also be used in formulas, where they are interpreted under the theory of algebraic data types.